oban-bg/oban/guides/learning/clustering.md

   Erlang, but handles development restarts more gracefully.
 Recommended for development environments where leadership delays can be problematic.

-* `Oban.Peers.Isolated` — Set this with `peer: false` or `plugins: false`, this mode disables leadership entirely.
-Use this when you explicitly don't want a node to become leader (e.g., web-only nodes that don't run plugins).
+A third, psuedo, mode is to disable leadership entirely with `peer: false` or `plugins: false`.
+This is useful when you explicitly don't want a node to become leader (e.g., web-only nodes that don't run plugins).

 ### Configuring Peers